voletiswaroop/react-material-ui-form/README.md

 class MyForm extends React.Component {
   handleValuesChange = (values, pristineValues) => {
-    // on field change you get the form values and pristineValues }
+    // get all values and pristineValues when any field updates }

   submit = (values, pristineValues) => {
-    // on form submission you get the values and pristineValues }
+    // get all values and pristineValues on form submission }

   render() {